-Based on the conclusions of the previous section, it was agreed not to relate Blim to BMSY.
+In all of the methods providing estimates of B{MSY} and F{MSY} these estimates show low stability except for MSY which appeared to be robust.
+Therefore, it was agreed not to relate Blim to BMSY.
 In examining the stock recruit scatterplot from the VPA results (Fig. 14a), it was obvious that there was a marked decline in recruitment at SSB levels below about 150 000 tons, particularly in the more recent time period.
 This was also borne out in many of the analyses conducted (e.g. the Evans method).
 Based on the historical data, the value of 150 000 tons (SSB) was proposed as the B{lim} value.
-With CVs on population estimates from VPA typically in the range of 20-30%, a value for B{buf} which was approximately 2 standard deviations greater than B{lim} would put B{buf} at about 220 000 tons.
+With CVs on population estimates from VPA typically in the range of 20-30%, a value for B{buf} which was approximately 2 standard deviations greater than B{un} would put B{buf} at about 220 000 tons.
 There was also some debate on the necessity of establishing B{buf} separately from harvest control rules.
-Assuming harvest control rules for the period considered would be speculative, B{buf} was chosen in the way described above.
+Assuming harvest control rules for the period considered would be speculative, $B{\mu a}$ was chosen in the way described above.